Gordonhosy/stochastic-volatility/README.md

 # stochastic-volatility
-Calibrating Rough and Stochastic Volatility Models to Asia Index Options
+This is a working MSc thesis for calibrating stochastic volatility models to Asia index options.